grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "There is no reason to think the valves will not close."
 Said Hemi.

-"And you, Chips, willl go double-check those fucking devices our lives depend on before we try this operation."
+"And you, Chips, will go double-check those fucking devices our lives depend on before we try this operation."
 Said Percy, her eyes grinding away at Chips.

-"The fuckin' problem," Said Chips, furious and exasperated, "is there's no fucking back-up plan --- no failsafe, no redundancy.
+"The fuckin' problem," Said Chips, furious and exasperated, "is there's no fucking back-up plan --- no fail-safe, no redundancy.
 The boat works perfect like, or we all fuckin' die.
 Submarinin' is just too fuckin' dangerous for no backup-system."

 "We're not disputing that Chips.
 But sinking is only one risk we face right now."
 Said Hemi, as calm as always.
 "Go check the ballast tank valves --- make sure you are confident they will work they way they are supposed to.
 When you are happy with them Chips, let me know, and we will put the top deck underwater."